Shaaali/identity-apps/docs/guides/conditional-auth/ip-based-template.md

 Follow the steps given below.

 1. On the Asgardeo console, click **Develop > Applications**.
-2. Select the application for which the conditional sign-in flow should apply, and go to **Sign-in Method**.
+2. Select the application for which the conditional sign-in flow should apply and go to **Sign-in Method**.
 3. Click **Start with default configuration** to define the sign-in flow starting with `username and password`.
 4. Turn on **Conditional Authentication** by switching the toggle.